Engineering AI

 Build for adoption

-A deployed system nobody uses is a failed system.
-Enablement ships alongside the code, not as a phase after it.
+A system nobody uses is a failed system.
+I teach the team while I build — not after.